JBEI/DemoRepo/README.md

 ## Tests

 Unit tests for a module are placed in the same directory with the same name plus a _\_test_ suffix.
-So unit tests are easy to find and run for any given module.
+This makes unit tests easy to find and run for any given module and also makes obvious which modules do not have unit tests.

 Integration tests, those which involve use of multiple modules, are placed in their own directory.